 When our minds and bodies experience stress, we can easily fall into a pattern of viewing our options as overly simplified “either-or” choices that are ultimately limiting and unsatisfying.
-You can tell that a choice is overly narrow if instead of feeling focused and relieved by deciding, you feel agitated, constricted, deprived, and/or unhappier.
+You can tell that a choice is overly narrow when it makes you feel agitated, constricted, deprived, and/or unhappier.

 There are ways to gain the benefits of focus while avoiding a destructive either-or mindset.

 Here are some of my favorite strategies:

 I spent an embarrassingly long time debating with myself whether I should write non-fiction or fiction.
 I doubted I could do well if I tried to do both, so I went back and forth with myself trying to choose, while producing zero completed books during this time.
 It turns out that rumination isn’t the best activity for productivity.

 Action is magical for decision-making.
 Even in a state of indecision, I forged ahead with writing both types of books.
 Only experience can tell you which path will yield more success and joy.
 Often you discover a path does not match your fantasy, and you can experience peace and relief by letting it go.

 Shift from “either-or” to “both-and.”

 To continue the point above, instead of framing your choices as “either-or,” investigate whether there is a reasonable way to think of your choices as connected by “both-and.”

 Instead of waffling between “I write self-help books,” and “I write novels,” my new narrative became, “I write both self-help books and novels.”
 I started two books: a self-help book with communications scripts and a romance novel.
 Soon it became clear that I didn’t have sustained enthusiasm for the communications scripts book, especially as the competition now includes ChatGPT and other AI programs.